Why are pests a concern?

 Pests can be a health hazard to humans and animals, as well as destructive to homes and other buildings.
 Pests that sting or bite include ants, bees, fleas, bedbugs, flies, lice, mosquitoes, spiders, and ticks.
 Pests that infest food or fabric include centipedes, cockroaches, moths, and silverfish.
 Wood-destroying pests include carpenter ants, termites, and wood-boring beetles.
 Animal pests include lizards, mice, moles, rabbits, raccoons, rats, snakes, skunks, squirrels, and voles.

 Many pests pose human health threats.
 Dust mites and cockroaches can cause allergies, asthma, and other respiratory problems.
 Cockroaches can carry and transmit diseases, including salmonella.
 Fire ant stings can cause severe allergic reactions.
 Fleas can bite, causing allergic skin problems.
 Flies can carry bacteria, viruses, and several diseases.
 Mosquitoes in the United States can carry serious diseases such as encephalitis, dengue fever, and West Nile virus; in some other countries, mosquitoes can carry malaria and yellow fever.
+The Zika virus is also spread by mosquitoes.
 Mosquito bites can also result in infections, allergic reactions, pain, and itching.

 Rats can carry and transmit diseases, including salmonella; rat-bite fever, a bacterial illness; hantavirus, an often deadly respiratory disease; and occasionally, plague.
 Rats can infest buildings with mites and fleas, which can also spread disease.
 Their dander can cause asthma and nasal inflammation.